Humaria hemisphaerica: Taxonomy

+The specific epithet is derived from the Latin word hemisphaericum, meaning half a sphere.

 Description

 Humaria hemisphaerica has fruiting bodies (apothecia) that typically measure 5 to 30 mm in diameter by 1 to 1.5 cm deep.
 The fruiting bodies are initially spherical and expand to become cuplike at the fungus matures.
-This species typically does not have a stipe―when it does, it is present as a small abrupt base.
+This species typically does not have a stipe; when it does, it is present as a small abrupt base.
 The inner surface of the fruiting body (the hymenium) is white, while the outer hairy surface is brown and covered with brown hairs that taper to a sharp point.
 These hairs are 400–500 x 15–20 μm.
 The ascospores are elliptical, hyaline, 20–22 x 10–11 μm, and have 2–3 oil droplets.
-The hairy fairy cup is inedible.

-Habitat

-Humaria hemisphaerica grows solitary, scattered, or in groups on the ground or sometimes on rotten wood in wooded areas.
-It is common in the Pacific Northwest.

 Similar species

+Similar species of Humaria may exist in North America, but are not circumscribed.

-There are several other cup fungi with hairy exteriors that may be confused with H. hemisphaerica.
-Jafnea semitotsa is larger (2–5 cm diameter) with a brown interior and a short stipe.
-Trichophaea boudieri and Trichophaea bullata are smaller (1–6 mm diameter).Trichophaea abundans is another small species that prefers to grow in burned areas.
+There are several other similar cup fungi in the Pyronemataceae family with hairy exteriors.
+Jafnea semitotsa is larger (2–5 cm in diameter) with a brown interior and a short stipe.
+The cups of Trichophaea species are usually less than 1 cm across; Trichophaea boudieri and T. bullata are 1–6 millimetres wide, and T. abundans prefers to grow in burnt areas.
+Chaetothiersia vernalis grows in a more disclike form, and Wilcoxina rehmii produces tiny discs.

+Distribution and habitat

+H. hemisphaerica grows year-round on North America's west coast and is common in the Pacific Northwest; further east, it fruits from July to October.
+Specimens usually grow alone, but also appear scattered or grouped on the ground, and sometimes on decaying wood.